summarization2017/summarization2017.github.io/callforpapers.md

 **Call For Papers**

 Both long paper (eight (8) pages with two-page reference) and short paper (four (4) pages with two-page reference) are welcomed for submission!
+The reviewing process will be double-blind, and the submissions should not include the authors' names or affiliations.
 A list of topics relevant to this workshop (but not limited to):

 <h2> Topics </h2>